mongerinc/spreadsheet-reader/README.md

 from http://code.google.com/p/php-excel-reader/ which, sadly, has memory issues with bigger spreadsheets, as it reads the data all at once and keeps it all in memory.

+**This repository was forked because the original had an unholy number of problems.
+It still does, but we'll eventually migrate this to a codebase that isn't horrific**.

 ### Requirements:
 *  PHP 5.3.0 or newer
 *  PHP must have Zip file support (see http://php.net/manual/en/zip.installation.php)